 Law Society guidance for settlement of conveyancing transactions during Covid-19 restrictions

-Public health must be at the forefront of all decisions during this difficult time and members should not put themselves, their staff, clients or members of the wider public at risk, and we comment further on this below.
+Public health continues to remain at the forefront of all decisions during this difficult time and members should not put themselves, their staff, clients or members of the wider public at risk.

 We set out our guidance as follows: